-- Students must be enrolled in at least six credit-hours per semester.
-If the student drops below six credit hours, he/she must have permission from the Residence Life Office in order to remain in the residence hall. - All residents are subject to the rules and regulations governing residence hall life as listed in the Residence Hall Handbook. - The Residence Life Office reserves the right to change, deny or to cancel the room reservation, either before or while the student occupies the room, if such action is believed to be in the best interest of the student and of the college. - The college reserves the right (subject to the approval of the Yavapai College Governing Board) to increase the room charges as deemed necessary. - Except for animals providing disability assistance, animals are prohibited in residence halls. - Family housing is not available. - Students in housing are expected to maintain a minimum 2.0 grade point average.
+- Students must be enrolled in at least twelve credit-hours per semester.
+If the student drops below twelve credit hours and/or wishes to appeal this requirement, he/she must have permission from the Director of Residence Life in order to remain in the residence hall. - All residents are subject to the rules and regulations governing residence hall life as listed in the Residence Hall Handbook. - The Residence Life Office reserves the right to change, deny or to cancel the room reservation, either before or while the student occupies the room, if such action is believed to be in the best interest of the student and of the college. - The college reserves the right (subject to the approval of the Yavapai College Governing Board) to increase the room charges as deemed necessary. - Except for animals providing disability assistance, animals are prohibited in residence halls. - Family housing is not available. - Students in housing are expected to maintain a minimum 2.0 grade point average.